threerocks-defi/code-review/rate-providers/TruMaticRateProvider.md

 ## Conclusion
-**Summary judgment: tbd.**
+**Summary judgment: SAFE.**

 This Rate Provider computes the exchange rate using a ratio of total assets available to the Vault & vault shares.
+This Rate Provider is susceptible to donation attacks.